snadella95/My-Context/README.md

 # My-Context
-Our project name is Mycontext.
+Our project name is My-context.